ricochet-anr/ricochet-anr.github.io/README.md

-# SiMul website
+# RICOCHET-ANR website

-Welcome to the repository of the SiMul research group at CRAN.
+Welcome to the repository of the ANR RICOCHET.